mojotron/battleship/README.md

 | submarine        |   3    |
 | patrol boat      |   2    |

-AI Player is simulating how would human player played the game to give more challenge.
+AI Player is simulating how would human player play the game to give more challenge.

 ## What have I learned